Grounded Text-to-Image Synthesis with Attention Refocusing: Introduction

-Previous studies propose to mitigate this issue by manipulating the cross-attention maps during the sampling process~\cite{chen2023training,chefer2023attend,feng2022training}.
-However, existing work neglects that the same feature mixing issue also occurs in the self-attention layers.
-One immediate question when addressing this issue in self-attention layers is how to discriminate the pixels that are truly from the same object and those pixels that have similar features.
-To this end, we leverage \emph{explicit layout representations} following the previous works~\cite{li2023gligen,chen2023training}.
+Previous studies propose to mitigate this issue by manipulating the cross-attention maps during the sampling process~\cite{feng2022training, chen2023training, chefer2023attend}.
+However, they overlook a similar issue in self-attention layers, where distinguishing between pixels of the same object and those of different objects with similar features becomes a challenge.
+To this end, we leverage \emph{explicit layout representations} for grounded synthesis following the previous works~\cite{li2023gligen,chen2023training}.

 In this paper, we propose two novel losses based on the input layout during the sampling process to \emph{refocus} the attention in both self- and cross-attention layers.
-Our attention-refocusing losses show that the attention can be effectively \emph{refocused} to the desired region instead of a similar but irrelevant region.

-We use up-to-date LLMs to generate explicit layout representations in our attention-refocusing losses.
-We demonstrate that these models have strong spatial reasoning capabilities.
-We design prompts with in-context learning to query LLMs about the spatial relationship of the objects given a challenging text prompt.
-The LLMs are asked to either predict the location of the objects or draw visual representations like vector graphics directly.
+Our analysis shows that with our losses the attention can be effectively \emph{refocused} to the desired region instead of similar but irrelevant regions.
+We also explore using LLMs to generate explicit layout representations.
+We demonstrate that these models have strong spatial reasoning capabilities and can predict the plausible layout of the objects when using our designed prompts with in-context learning.
+We will release code and data in the future.

-We show that when combining the bounding boxes generated by GPT4~\cite{openai2023gpt4} and our attention-refocusing losses, our method significantly and consistently improves over several strong baselines on the DrawBench~\cite{Imagen} and HRS benchmarks~\cite{bakr2023hrs}.
-Our main contributions are summarized below: \begin{itemize} \item We propose attention-refocusing losses to regularize both cross- and self-attention layers during the sampling to improve the controllability given the layout; \item We explore using LLMs to generate layouts given text prompts, allowing the exploitation of the up-to-date LLMs with trained text-to-image models; \item We perform a comprehensive experiment on existing methods of grounded text-to-image generation and show that our method compares favorably against the state-of-the-art models. \end{itemize}
+We show that when combining the bounding boxes generated by GPT4~\cite{openai2023gpt4} and our attention-refocusing losses, our method significantly and consistently improves over several strong baselines on the DrawBench~\cite{Imagen}, HRS benchmarks~\cite{bakr2023hrs}, and TIFA benchmark~\cite{hu2023tifa}.
+Our main contributions are summarized below: \begin{itemize} \item We propose attention-refocusing losses to regularize both cross- and self-attention layers during the sampling to improve the controllability given the layout and text prompt; \item We explore using LLMs to generate layouts given text prompts, allowing the exploitation of the up-to-date LLMs with trained text-to-image models; \item We conduct a comprehensive experiment on existing methods of grounded text-to-image generation and show that our method compares favorably against the state-of-the-art models. \end{itemize}